Below is the transcript from the interview…..

 You just need to make a lot of videos and put a lot of stuff out there and just consistently do it.
-Then people will start to catch on and want to tweet it or link it or share it with their friends and give them something that they want to share.
+Then people will start to catch on and want to tweet it, link it, or share it with their friends and give them something that they want to share.

-That was really exciting with every person that subscribed how exciting that was thinking, “Wow, this is really catching on!”
+That was really exciting, with every person who subscribed how exciting that was thinking, “Wow, this is really catching on!”
 Becoming a partner was sort of the next big step there.

-JEFF: So to actually become a Youtube partner you have to generate so many views on your channel, correct?
+JEFF: So, to actually become a YouTube partner, you have to generate so many views on your channel, correct?

-EMILY: Yeah, you kind of need to show Youtube, I guess that you’re getting a decent amount of views and your making videos consistently so they don’t have the idea that once you make partner you’re not going to uphold your end of the deal.
+EMILY: Yeah, you kind of need to show YouTube, I guess, that you’re getting a decent amount of views, and you are making videos consistently so they don’t have the idea that once you make a partner, you’re not going to uphold your end of the deal.

 No Excuses.
 Just Get Started

 JEFF: Actually, that was another thing I wanted to get to.
-I think the one thing I love about having a blog or any venture for that matter is if it is a passion of yours and it’s something that’s like a hobby almost.
-You do it and it’s not like work.
+I think the one thing I love about having a blog, or any venture for that matter, is if it is a passion of yours and it’s something that’s like a hobby.
+You do it, and it’s not like work.

 EMILY: Yeah, it was really like that hobby that I wanted outside of my job.
-Doing news related stuff, while I really enjoy that, you’re not covering always stories that are maybe so uplifting or really leave you pumped up at the end of the day, if you know what I mean.
+Doing news-related stuff, while I really enjoy that, you’re not always covering stories that are maybe so uplifting or really leave you pumped up at the end of the day, if you know what I mean.
 I just wanted that hobby back.

 Some Pretty Impressive Stats

-JEFF: I know with the blog anytime I get an email from someone and they say, “Thank you for putting together that information to help me make that important financial decision,” that’s the payback.
+JEFF: I know with the blog, anytime I get an email from someone, and they say, “Thank you for putting together that information to help me make that important financial decision,” that’s the payback.

-(The screen shot was taken over the weekend and the interview was done in January.
+(The screenshot was taken over the weekend, and the interview was done in January.
 She’s gained almost 10,000 subscribers in two months!)

-Then, you’ve had over 14 million visits on all your videos combined.
+Then, you’ve had over 14 million visits to all your videos combined.
 Insane!
 That is tremendous.
 It just shows to have a true passion and having a want to do it and what the results can be.

-I do hear from a lot of people that say a girl finds it, they tell their mom, their mom tells the rest of their family and then their all communicating about what they just saw or what they are going to try and go out and find based on what I’ve talked about, so that’s really cool.
+I do hear from a lot of people that say a girl finds it, they tell their mom, their mom tells the rest of their family, and then they all communicate about what they just saw or what they are going to try and go out and find based on what I’ve talked about, so that’s really cool.

 EMILY: That’s the neat thing about all this web-related stuff is that you do have hard numbers that you can look at and see exactly where it’s going.
-It’s very exciting and, I think really encouraging for people who do this kind of thing to be able to see word is spreading and it’s going somewhere.
+It’s very exciting and, I think, really encouraging for people who do this kind of thing to be able to see the word is spreading and it’s going somewhere.

 What’s the Next Step?